neptune-ai/docs/docs/getting-started/installation/installation-notebooks.rst

 Connecting the Jupyter Extension to Your Neptune Account
 --------------------------------------------------------

-After you have successfully `installed the Jupyter extension for Neptune <installation.html>`_, you connect it to your Neptune account.
+After you have successfully installed the Jupyter extension for Neptune, you connect it to your Neptune account.

 **Procedure**